-The head line and heart lines should ideally be long and gently curved with a fork at its end.
+The head line and heart lines should ideally be long and gently curved with a fork at their end.
 The mount of Jupiter (beneath the index finger) may have a square line formation called a ‘teacher’s square’ on it.

 A ring of Solomon – a curved line that sits beneath the index finger, will help since it depicts an ability to understand people.

 A rising line from the line towards the index finger is called an ambition line, often present in teachers.

 Get the book here.
 Kindle and paperback book

-For your personal hand reading for your career see Destiny Palmistry Readings.
+For your hand reading about your career, see Destiny Palmistry Readings.